SQ-LLaVA: Self-Questioning for Large Vision-Language Assistant: Experiments

 We evaluate SQ-LLaVA on ten benchmarks, covering a range of academic Visual Question Answering (VQA) tasks and recent instruction tuning tasks designed for large vision language models.
 The academic VQA includes VQA-v2~\cite{vqav2} and VizWiz~\cite{Gurari2018VizWizGC}.
 GQA~\cite{gqa} is a fine-grained real-world visual reasoning and question-answering benchmark.
 ScienceQA~\cite{learnToexplain} is a benchmark with rich subjects (natural science, language science, and social science).
 TextVQA~\cite{textvqa} requires the model to recognize the texts in the image.
 LLaVA (in the wild) and MM-Vet~\cite{Yu2023MMVetEL} use GPT4 to assess the capability of the models for testing.
 With manually designed questions, MM-Bench and MMBench-CN~\cite{Liu2023MMBenchIY} evaluate the model's vision-related reasoning and perception for English and Chinese, respectively.
 POPE~\cite{pope} is a benchmark for evaluating object hallucination~\cite{rohrbach-etal-2018-object}.

 In Table~\ref{tab:vqa}, we quantitatively compare between SQ-LLaVA and existing models.
 SQ-LLaVA-7B and SQ-LLaVA-13B trained on two instruction datasets~\cite{llava1-5, Chen2023ShareGPT4VIL} outperform previous methods in six out of ten visual instruction tuning tasks.
 To be specific, SQ-LLaVA-7B achieves $17.2 \%$ improvement over LLaVA-v1.5-7B on the LLaVA (in the wild) benchmark, indicating the superior capabilities of our model in tasks such as detailed description and complex reasoning.
 Also, SQ-LLavA-7B improves over previous methods on ScienceQA, indicating that our model excels in understanding and reasoning over scientific content and can effectively handle multi-modal information.
 The improvement in ScienceQA suggests strong capabilities in multi-hop reasoning, comprehension of complex scientific concepts, and the ability to utilize context and explanations to derive correct answers.
 SQ-LLaVA-7B has a steady improvement over LLaVA-v1.5-7B and ShareGPT4V-7B on the POPE benchmark, and the $2\%$ and $1\%$ improvement indicates that our proposed method has better reliability and trustworthiness since POPE is a task designed to evaluate the phenomenon of object hallucination~\cite{pope,rohrbach-etal-2018-object}.
 In the bottom section of Table~\ref{tab:vqa}, the proposed SQ-LLaVA-13B surpasses previous works in six out of ten benchmarks, indicating the scalability of our method on larger LLM.
-Notably, all the improvements are achieved with significantly fewer trainable parameters compared to other methods~\cite{Chen2023ShareGPT4VIL,llava1-5,Bai2023QwenVLAV}.
-To further evaluate SQ-LLaVA, we present experiments on one recent benchmark in Appendix~\ref{neweval}.
+Notably, the performance inconsistency on some datasets might be due to the unsupervised prototype extractor (lacking pixel-wise guidance) in our model.
+To mitigate this issue, we could leverage pseudo object masks (e.g., given by the pre-trained segment anything) in learning prototypes.
+Despite this limitation, all the improvements are achieved with significantly fewer trainable parameters compared to other methods~\cite{Chen2023ShareGPT4VIL,llava1-5,Bai2023QwenVLAV}.